 This post includes affiliate links.

 This Photo and Video Tutorial will teach you how to crochet the most basic crochet stitch known as the single crochet.
-It is abbreviated as SC.
-You will also learn how to increase and decrease with the single crochet.
-Furthermore, the video tutorial will also show you the difference between a single crochet and a slip stitch which is abbreviated as SL ST.

 The single crochet Tutorial is part of a “How to Crochet Beginner Guide Series”.
 You can find all of the Basic Crochet Stitches in my Basic Crochet 101 page.